Home for York Rite Masons

 The Web Master is now working to make all regular forms used by the Fraternity available on the website under Documents\Forms.
 Please be patient while he continues to populate this area with PDF input fill-able forms.
 If the Form is there, that is the form you should be using.
 Please do not use any local forms if the form is available on the website.
 Let's work together to standardize our forms across all of Nevada.

 Reminder that, for most of you, your reports for the Proceedings will be due as of 1 April 2021 (The end of our "Grand Fiscal Year".)
 Please get them to the Grand Secretary\Recorder as soon as possible.

 See our Grand Master's latest Edict No. 4 for the latest Coronavirus update.

 Our Grand Commander has issued General Order Number 9, noting new officer positions for the rest of 2020 and 2021.
 See General Order Number 9 under Knight Templar Documents.

-Please take care of yourselves and your families and follow the guidelines of the health experts in avoiding this illness.
+Please take care of yourselves and your families and follow the guidelines of the health experts in avoiding COVID-19.